A new metric for statistical properties of long time behaviors: Preliminaries

 \end{lemma}

-Given a $\mu \in M(X)$.
+Given $\mu \in M(X)$.
 Since $X$ is compact, there are finite mutually disjoint subsets of $X$ such that the diameter of each subset is small enough and the sum of their measures are closed enough to one.
-Hence we have the following result. \begin{lemma} Let $X$ be a compact space with $\mu \in M(X)$.
+Hence we have the following result. \begin{lemma} Let $\mu \in M(X)$.
 Then for any $\varepsilon >0$, there are finite mutually disjoint closed sets $\{\Lambda_k\}_{k=1}^{k_0}$ such that

 Similarly, there are finite mutually disjoint open sets $\{V_s\}_{s=1}^{s_0}$ such that

 \end{lemma}